Inflectra/rapise-documentation/docs/Libraries/Global.md

 **Returns:**

-Object: saved_script_objects or null if the load was unsuccessful.
+object: saved_script_objects or null if the load was unsuccessful.